philipheines-centaur/retro-retroactive-pm/README.md

 Retro is a git-like utility for MS Office whereas Retroactive is the Github for Retro.

+__Remote developers, I am still in discussion to prepare the coding cards.
+Will prepare about this ASAP.__

 Technical Specification Document: [here](technicalspecdoc.md)

 ## List of Tasks: